neurite/debian-setup/docs/0501-gnome.md

 `sudo apt-get install gdm3 gnome-session gnome-shell gnome-shell-extensions gnome-keyring gnome-control-center network-manager-gnome gnome-terminal`

 There is the [gnome-core](https://packages.debian.org/stretch/gnome-core) metapackage.
 But it does not look like lean enough.
-So these packages are hand-picked from the list:
+So the following packages are hand-picked from the gnome-core list:

 * [gdm3](https://packages.debian.org/stretch/gdm3) -- The GNOME display manager
 * [gnome-session](https://packages.debian.org/stretch/gnome-session) -- The GNOME session manager